springernature/ux-elements-docs/nature/introduction.md

-This is the styleguide of Nature Research brand!!!
+This is the Nature brand!!!
 Welcome!